- September 7, 2018

 Elder abuse is a growing problem in the financial services industry given the aging baby boomer population.
 Most states, including Florida, have enacted new legislation to address this issue.
 Banks are required to freeze accounts if elder financial abuse is suspected and compliance departments on high alert for rogue brokers, like Roger Kroeger.

-If you or someone you know was a customer Roger Kroeger and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer Roger Kroeger and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.